Directed by John Patterson | Written by Frank Renzulli, Robin Green & Mitchell Burgess | 59 min

 Carmela spends the hour smitten with her interior decorator, Vic Musto (brother-in-law to Davey Scatino).
-With how distant Tony has been throughout the episode, who could blame her?
+Considering how distant Tony has been throughout the episode, who could blame her?

 While this plot may sound like the sudsy shit of daytime soap, it is the episode’s best.
-Carmela only wants to be wanted, which is something Tony is not showing her, and her brief fling with Vic only highlights how lonely she really is.
+Carmela only wants to be wanted, which is something Tony is not providing, and her brief fling with Vic only highlights how lonely she really is.

 It is the most empathetic and emotional plot of the hour—Carmela crying after a stolen kiss showcases Edie Falco at her best.

 It also gave me a new euphemism: “wallpapering my dining room.”

 The tension caused by the legal threats is felt throughout the entirety of “Bust Out.”
 It is finally resolved when the witness discovers that the guy he’s finking on is Tony Soprano.
 He quickly recants his testimony.

 It is true to The Sopranos and David Chase that this storyline—possibly the most exciting of the season so far—is concluded with an almost frustrating anticlimax.
 But, as The Sopranos, Chase and Journey know, people (and TV shows) never change.

 The wheel in the sky keeps on turning.